dxxmsdxy/onchain-canon/README.md

 With the `credit` field, an OC inscription can be attributed to an inscription ID, Bitcoin address, or other identifier.

-An OC inscription with no credits assigned is attributed to its parent inscription.
-If there is no parent, then it is attributed to its original creator’s Bitcoin address.
+An OC inscription with no credits assigned is credited to its parent inscription.
+If there is no parent (or the parent is burned), then it is credited to its original creator’s Bitcoin address.

 </br>